Unifies/E-commerce-Cart-Product-Page/src/markdown/Lessons.md

 return flatArray;
 };

-where id is the identifier in your array, and experience is the name of the nested array, so ensure that these are correct Then, within the component, assign the above function to the array list of choice:
+where id is the identifier in your array, and experience is the name of the nested array, so ensure that there are no typos Then, within the component, assign the above function to the array list of choice:

 const candidateExperiences = flattenData(arrayList)